jkingportfolio/ci_pp5_tick_it_react/README.md

  Code from external sources were used as a basis and built on top of in this project, they are credited below:

- - The basis of tis project was inspired by the 'Moments' social media platform walk-through project with Code Institute.
+ - The basis of this project was inspired by the 'Moments' social media platform walk-through project with Code Institute.
 Using this a a basis for user log in, profile creation and posting to the API I have built my own app and added extra functionality, such as creating task packs and assigning tasks to users.

 ### Literature